The Post Master’s Certificate Program in Early Education Research, Policy, and Practice

 1. Applicant must have a master’s degree.

-2. Applicant must work in the early education and care field, in an early childhood setting, and with direct responsibility for children
+2. Applicant must work in the early education and care field in Massachusetts.

 3. Applicants must have a cumulative grade point average in graduate work of at least 3.0.